ENAMI (Chile): Former assets

 In 2024 ENAMI sold its 10% shares in Quebrada Blanca to state-owned Codelco.
 Prior to this sale Quebrada Blanca was ENAMI's main asset, and the sale was aimed to provide financial capital for the company and pay-off some of ENAMI's debts.
 The terms of the purchase were criticized by Sociedad Nacional de Minería as lacking transparency.
 Other critics also point out that shares were sold at prices below what private companies would have paid and that the sale is part of a pattern of empoverishment of ENAMI at the cost of benefitting Codelco.

+ENAMI obtained the mine Altamira in southern Antofagasta Region from Codelco in 2005, it was later sold to Minera Pudahuel.

 In the 1970s ENAMI owned the mine of El Inglés in the Chilean Coastal Range near Rancagua.

 In late 1977 ENAMI sold Los Bronces mine, then known as Disputada, to Exxon for 93 million US$.
-Exxon later sold the mine to Anglo American plc for 1300 million US$.
+Exxon later sold the mine to Anglo American plc for 1300 million US$ in 2002.

 ENAMI owned the copper smelter Fundición Ventanas in Valparaíso Region from its establishment in 1964 to 2005 when it was sold to Codelco.
 This smelter closed in 2023 due to environmental issues.

 In 1964 ENAMI became the main financier, through loans –and gained the direct ownership of 20%– of a new small mining mining company that sought to mine copper and gold from Cutter Cove near the Strait of Magellan.
 ENAMI then gained full ownership of the mine in 1970 but ore extraction that had just begun 1971 halted in 1974 as the mine went at loss.
-The ore contrate produced in this period was transported north in ships of the Chilean Navy to the ENAMI smelter of Fundición Ventanas near Valparaíso.
+The ore concentrate produced in this period was transported north in ships of the Chilean Navy to the ENAMI smelter of Fundición Ventanas near Valparaíso.
 The unusually large loans in the 1960s to finance the emerging mining company caused surprise in Sociedad Nacional de Minería.